ARRS Clinician Educator Development Program

-Each year 25 junior faculty nominees are selected and receive a $1,000 grant to attend a one-day workshop to gain proficiency in teaching skills and designing educational activities.
+Each year 30 junior faculty members are selected to receive a $1,500 grant to attend a one-day workshop held at the ARRS Annual Meeting to gain proficiency in teaching skills and designing educational activities.

-- M.D. or D.O. degree from an accredited institution
+- MD or DO (or equivalent) from an accredited institution

 - Certification by the American Board of Radiology or equivalent

 - Faculty appointment as a lecturer, instructor, assistant professor, or equivalent

 - Currently employed in an academic center or teaching hospital